Natural Sciences Major

 NS112 / Evolution Across Multiple Scales

-Evolution is the unifying principle of all biological processes.
-Explore in detail how the fundamental processes within cells, individuals and ecological communities are explained by the basic mechanisms of evolutionary change, including mutation, natural selection, and genetic drift.
-Discover how the latest technologies are revealing the interconnectedness of all living systems and the interplay between the biosphere and the earth’s processes.
 “Nothing in biology makes sense, except in the light of evolution” – T. Dobzhansky.
 From the relationships among species in a forest to the interactions of molecules in a cell, evolution is ultimately responsible.
 One might be tempted to view Dobzhansky’s quote as indicating that evolution is one key that unlocks the complexity of biology.
 That view is supported by statements such as “survival of the fittest,” which oversimplify the complexity of evolution.
 Instead, Evolution at Multiple Scales views evolution as the elaborate set of interconnected concepts it is.
 Although Darwin published On the Origin of Species over 150 years ago, evolutionary biology continues to be augmented, as new discoveries are driven by new technologies.
 By evaluating evolutionary concepts in a broad range of biological scenarios, students deepen their understanding of evolution itself, shedding light on the diversity of life it has produced.
+This course qualifies as part of the Interdisciplinary Minor in Sustainability because it addresses biodiversity.
+NS112 focuses on the evolutionary processes producing biodiversity, and also addresses the benefits of biodiversity to humans, the consequences of biodiversity loss, and strategies to maintain it.

 NS113 / Chemical Structure and Reactivity